python/cpython/Doc/library/urllib.request.rst

    subclasses of :class:`BaseHandler` (in which case it must be possible to call the constructor without any parameters).
-Instances of the following classes will be in front of the *handler*\s, unless the *handler*\s contain them, instances of them or subclasses of them: :class:`ProxyHandler`, :class:`UnknownHandler`, :class:`HTTPHandler`, :class:`HTTPDefaultErrorHandler`, :class:`HTTPRedirectHandler`, :class:`FTPHandler`, :class:`FileHandler`, :class:`HTTPErrorProcessor`.
+Instances of the following classes will be in front of the *handler*\s, unless the *handler*\s contain them, instances of them or subclasses of them: :class:`ProxyHandler` (if proxy settings are detected),
+   :class:`UnknownHandler`, :class:`HTTPHandler`, :class:`HTTPDefaultErrorHandler`,
+   :class:`HTTPRedirectHandler`, :class:`FTPHandler`, :class:`FileHandler`,
+   :class:`HTTPErrorProcessor`.